wanguicodes/wangui-blogapero/content/project/IL8/index.md

 ---
 title: "IL-8 Signaling on Neutrophils"
 subtitle: "Mechanistic Model Demonstrates Importance of Autocrine IL-8 Secretion by Neutrophils"
-excerpt: "In this study, we create, parameterize, and analyze a mechanistic model of IL-8 signaling on neutrophils using data from in vitro cell culture experiments."
+excerpt: "We create, parameterize, and analyze a mechanistic model of IL-8 signaling on neutrophils using data from in vitro cell culture experiments."
 date: 2021-07-20
 author: "Wangui Mbuguiro & Feilim Mac Gabhann"
 draft: false